xaprb/story/exampleSite/content/talks/a-future-talk.md

 this setting.
 Talks pages that are in the future won't appear on the homepage or in your RSS feeds; they'll only appear in the `/talks/` list page of your site.

+This page also illustrates that you can use PDF slides.
+Story uses PDF.js to embed a slide viewer.
+So you don't have to build slides in RemarkJS, you can host them yourself, like Slideshare (but better).
 <!--more-->